goblivend/Advent-of-code/2022/README.md

 ### Day 11 :
 This one was a bit tricky, the input was way more difficult that usual and the thingy with the overflow was a bit hard to figure out (thx raph for the help).
 For this one managed to change my implementation to use `data` which makes the code way more readable

+### Day 12 :
+This one was pathfinding, begun with a dfs but was really a bad idea so went on a bsf instead.
+Not quite proud of how part 2 ended, big copypaste with a small modification, will try to change it to a better one Today I also discovered that there was a debugger in Haskell, will have to look into it, for the moment seems really bad but need to try it.